|

 to elicit requirements correctly.
 Also:

 role of creativity even in technical areas.
+Effective staffing and work, and motivation

 I understand that I

+can't motivate anyone.
 I assign my staff correctly because I understand that the work

 motivates others, not me, and I know how to make that work for me,